Internal Job Interview Questions and Tips

 Share your achievements.
 It's also important to give examples of successful accomplishments and projects, how you have helped meet the company's goals, and your achievements in your current position.
 Don’t make the mistake of thinking that senior management should already know and appreciate your previous contributions.
 Take this opportunity to remind them of the value you’ve added to their organization, using specific examples of special projects and achievements.

 Follow up appropriately.
-Like any interview, be sure to follow up with a thank you letter or email.
+Like any interview, be sure to follow up with a thank-you letter or email.
 You can use this note as an opportunity to remind them of one or two key points from the interview to highlight why you are an ideal candidate for the job.
-However, if you see the interview around the office, do not pester her about when you will hear back about the job.
+However, if you see the interviewer around the office, do not pester her about when you will hear back about the job.
 Send your note, wait patiently, and follow up again if you do not hear back in a week or two (or by whatever date they told you to expect a response).